Which BI tool is suitable for what?

 Very good embedded analytics capabilities.

-Introducing LookML requires modern data modeling skills.
+Introduction of LookML requires modern data modeling skills.

-Generally makes sense only in warehouse/MODERN-DATA-STACK architectures.
+Usually makes sense only with warehouse/MODERN DATA stack architectures.

-Strategic commitment to the Google ecosystem.
+Strategically tied to the Google ecosystem.

 Conclusion – suitable for: